 CEOs must establish a company culture rooted in technology in order to gain a competitive advantage and drive further business growth.
 Ensuring the team is not only prepared, but is capable of accepting and adopting transformation, will lay the groundwork for a prosperous future for any organization.

 CEOs should look at getting their teams to turn to not only massive projects, but also to targeted investments that can bring immediate success.
-This can be in the form of sales operations streamlining customer services through simple digital solutions such as sales order automation.
+This can be in the form of sales operations streamlining customer services through simple digital solutions such as automated sales order management software.

 While businesses are seeing dramatic shifts when it comes to digital solutions and technological advancement, the core values of any company must remain intact to ensure prolonged business success.
 Incisive, targeted improvements offer a way to bring obvious improvements without too much disruption.